PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/38/answer_test_2.md

     self.built = True
 ```

+The fix checks if `cell.state_size` has a length, indicating it is a tuple.
+In that case, it assigns `output_dim` as the first element of the tuple.
+Otherwise, it assumes `cell.state_size` is an integer and assigns it directly to `output_dim`.
+The rest of the code remains the same.

-This fix ensures that the `build` function can handle both integer and tuple `state_size` attributes correctly.
+This fix will ensure the `build` method can handle both integer and tuple values for `cell.state_size`, passing the failed test without affecting other successful tests.